arabellas-craft/arabellas-craft.github.io/_posts/2025-12-28-sigil-making.md

 ### Charging the Sigil

-Enter gnosis using your preferred method from (if you're unsure what those are, [learn more here](/gnosis-techniques-chaos-magic)).
+Enter gnosis using your preferred method.
+If you're unsure what those are, [learn more here](/gnosis-techniques-chaos-magic).

 While in altered state, focus intensely on the sigil.
 Common charging methods:

 **Gaze method:** Stare at the symbol until you feel a shift or release.
-Your vision might blur, the symbol might seem to pulse or move.
+Your vision blurs, the symbol seems to pulse or move.
 When something breaks, when the focus suddenly snaps, that's the moment.

 **Visualization:** See the sigil burning, dissolving, or exploding.
 Watch it transform into light or smoke.
 The intensity of the visualization matters more than the specific imagery.

 **Physical destruction:** Some practitioners destroy the physical symbol at the peak of gnosis.
 Burn it, tear it up, throw it away.
-Some people care sigils into baked good so they can eat it!
+Some people carve sigils into baked goods so they can eat them.
 The act of destruction becomes the release.

-The moment of firing: let it go completely.
+The moment of [firing](/chaos-magic-terms-explained): let it go completely.
 Feel the intention leave your hands.
 The working is done.

 ### After Charging